SMSpp-Project/MCFLemonSolver/README.md

   `LEMONSolver` provides its own)

 - The [LEMON PROJECT](https://lemon.cs.elte.hu/trac/lemon), currently contained
-  in this repository, do not download the LEMON Project from their site if there aren't new realeses, for the reasons discussed above, but use what is provided as "functional" in this repository.
+  in this repository: do not download the LEMON Project from their site if there aren't new realeses, for the reasons discussed above, but use what is provided as "functional" in this repository.